forrtproject/forrtproject.github.io/content/curated_resources/facts-are-more-important-than-novelty-re.md

         "Timestamp":"2020-05-22T19:29:31.744Z",
         "Title":"Facts Are More Important Than Novelty: Replication in the Education Sciences", "link_to_resource":"https:\/\/doi.org\/10.3102\/0013189X14545513",
-        "Creators":[
-            "Matthew C. Makel and Jonathan A. Plucker" ],
+        "Creators":"Matthew C. Makel and Jonathan A. Plucker", "Material_Type":[
-        "Material_Type":[
             "Primary Source",
             "Reading",